 Chemicals to use

 Choose your toilet chemical carefully – they work in different ways.
 Some kill bacteria, others use a biological action to break down waste material and most mask any smell with perfume.
 Many combine a bit of each.
-Some sites may request you use only environmentally-friendly chemicals.
-Others, such as Club sites, are able to accept any fluids into their Chemical Disposal Point.
+Many sites, including a number of Club sites may request you use only environmentally-friendly chemicals.

 The main toilet chemical goes in the unit’s waste tank.
 These chemicals come in a variety of forms.
 The traditional type is a fluid, which needs water to dilute it.
 It’s normally more expensive to buy chemicals in tablet form – or even ‘liquid tablets’ like the cleaning products you can buy for your washing machine – but you may decide the convenience outweighs the extra cost.